 A single HIIT session ranges from 4 to 30 minutes, making it an excellent way to maximize a workout in a limited time.
 Studies suggest that more progress is achieved in 15 minutes of HIIT performed 3 times weekly than in an hour of jogging on a treadmill.
 A 2011 study showed that 2 weeks of HIIT improves aerobic capacity as much as 6 to 8 weeks of endurance training.

-Almost any exercise works as HIIT if done in high intensity.
-This makes equipment unnecessary because running, biking, high knees, jumping lunges and other plyometric workout can all be done the HIIT way.
-This also means you can do your HIIT session at home with the help of structured HIIT protocols, or in a fitness studio or in a group fitness class.
+Almost any exercise works as HIIT if done at high intensity.
+This makes equipment unnecessary because running, biking, high knees, jumping lunges, and other plyometric workouts can all be done the HIIT way.
+This also means you can do your HIIT session at home with the help of structured HIIT protocols, in a fitness studio, or in a group fitness class.

 Can be mixed up to prevent boredom

 Because of HIIT’s versatility when it comes to duration, the form of exercise, equipment, and location, every HIIT session may vary.
 This makes different HIIT workouts appealing especially to those who get easily bored with a fixed routine over a prolonged period of time.
 As long as the workout has the common formula of 2:1 ratio of exercise to recovery periods like 40 seconds of hard sprinting alternated with 20 seconds of jogging, you’re good.